KV15

 Relatively little is known about the history of the tomb.
-Seti II was buried there, but he may have originally been buried with his wife Twosret in her tomb in KV14 and subsequently moved to the hastily finished KV15 tomb, perhaps by the later pharaoh Setnakhte, who took over KV14 for his own tomb.
+Seti II was buried there, but he may have originally been buried with his wife Tausert in her tomb in KV14 and subsequently moved to the hastily finished (but mostly unfinished) KV15 tomb, perhaps by the later pharaoh Setnakhte, who took over KV14 for his own tomb.
 Seti's name appears to have been carved, erased and then re-carved.
-Amenmesse or possibly Siptah may have been responsible for the erasure, while Twosret may have had Seti's name restored.
+The usurper Amenmesse was likely responsible for the erasures, while Tausert or Seti II's agents may have had Seti's name restored.
 Seti's mummy was later moved to the mummy cache in tomb KV35; only the lid of his sarcophagus remains in KV15.
+Seti II had only 4 years to complete his royal tomb since he lost control of Thebes and Upper Egypt to Amenmesse sometime between his 2nd through to his 5th regnal year since he is completely unattested in Upper Egypt during this time.
+He had a reign of less than 6 regnal years.
+This accounts for the unfinished state of Seti II's royal tomb.
+He is completely unattested in Years 3 and 4 of his reign in Upper Egypt--where the Valley of the Kings is located.

-KV15 is known to have been opened in antiquity, as there are 59 examples of Greek and Latin graffiti on the walls.
+KV15 is known to have been opened in antiquity, since there are 59 examples of Greek and Latin graffiti on the walls.
 Richard Pococke investigated it as early as 1738, but it was not until the arrival of Howard Carter in 1903–04 that the tomb was properly cleared.
 After Carter began to excavate the nearby tomb of Tutankhamun (KV62) in 1922, KV15 was used by his assistants Alfred Lucas and Arthur Mace as a makeshift laboratory for the cleaning and restoration of KV62's artifacts before their transport to the Cairo Museum.

 The tomb is open to tourists with improved flooring, handrails and lighting.
+KV15 shows a tomb that was mostly unfinished at its closure with several hastily drawn artists hand concepts for future decorations in places.